StephenthatsPH/phase-1-js-project/README.md

 # How to use
 In order to access Versus there are some steps you will need to follow.
 1. You will need to hit the code button and copy the SSH
-2. Open your preferred CLI mine is Ubuntu.
+2. Open your preferred CLI (mine is Ubuntu)
 3. Go to the directory you would like it to be located.
 Once there type "git clone (the SSH copied) + enter"
 4. cd into the project directory and type "explorer.exe index.html + enter" this should bring up the Versus webpage
 5. After the site is open go back to your CLI and type "json-server --watch db.json + enter"